• Skip to main content

 step by step picture collage of making crack potatoes casserole

-Heat in oven for 5 – 7 minutes or until cheese is melted hot and bubbly.
+Add remaining bacon.
+Bake in the oven for 5 – 7 minutes or until cheese is melted hot and bubbly.

 step by step picture collage of making crack potatoes casserole